-There’s no way to sugarcoat it – last school year was hard.
+There’s no way to sugarcoat it – the last two years were.
 It was hard on students, hard on parents, and hard on you.
 Nevertheless, here you are, a stronger educator because you overcame one of the most difficult challenges our national school system has seen in history.
 But are the difficult days of distance learning behind us?
-What hurdles will we have to jump over in the next school year?
+What hurdles will we have to jump over in the new year?

 Here are some ideas for keeping students safe in a post-COVID makerspace: